cheetah198816/git-repository-score/README.md

 # git-repository-score
-This service scores the github public repositories between 1-5 considering factors like stars, forks and recent updates.
+This service scores each Github public repository between 1-5 considering factors like stars, forks and recent updates.

-## Score Calculation Algorithm for each Github Repository
+## Popularity Score Calculation Algorithm for each Github Repository
 For each Github Repository individual scores for stars, forks and recent updates are calculated according to tables below
-### Score Calculation for stars and forks
+### Popularity Score Calculation for stars and forks
 | Stars / Forks        | Score |
 |----------------------|---|
 | Between 0 and 100    | 1 |